yoder449/Tomb-TWAP-Alerts/README.md

 # Tomb TWAP Alerts Bot
-This is Twitter bot coded in Python which posts the time-weighted average price (TWAP) values every 6 hours.
+This is a Twitter bot coded in Python which posts the time-weighted average price (TWAP) value every 6 hours.

 https://tomb.finance/masonry
 ## Dependancies